 We all feel more open to others when we feel appreciated.
 So if you can find something to say thank you for, then do.

 This one is a question of balance, because it’s not going to be helpful to share every passing irritation with your partner.
 Check in with yourself first.
 Are you tired, hungry, or upset about something else?
-(If you struggle to recognise or respond to your emotions, counselling can really help.)
+(If you struggle to recognise or respond to your emotions, Love Happy Live Free can really help.)

 When it comes to the things in your relationship that really do bother you, talk about them as soon as you get a chance.
 This way you’re less likely to build resentment.